 On the other end of the spectrum is the Hotfrog, which arrives completely assembled in its box.
 It consists of three parts: the tumbler, its stand, and the detachable sliding door.
 While it's not the easiest bin to turn, you can start composting minutes after it arrives in the mail.
 The same goes for the SMC Probiotics Indoor Composter.
 Just layer your food scraps in the bin with the included Bokashi compost starter, seal it up, and you'll have nutritious compost tea for your house plants in about a week.

-The compost bins in our review offer a wide range of solutions to the problems faced by the urban gardener who has a surplus of ambition and a dearth of space.
+The compost bins in our review offer a wide range of solutions to the problems faced by the urban gardener who might have a lot of ambition but is short on space.
 You can create a steaming hot pile of compost with the huge 80-gallon Lifetime composter, and folks in tiny apartments can glean an extra something for their house plants from their food waste with the SCD Probiotics All Season.
 Either way, composting is a good way to be a little greener with your food waste and a fun biology lesson for the whole family.
+We hope this review has helped shed light on what the best models out there have to offer, and help you make the best compost bin purchasing decision you can.

 — Matt Bento